 If you are planning a website, or even if you already have one, you need to optimize for search engines.
 Your optimization will depend on:

-- You have already figured out your product or service.
+- Have already figured out your product or service

-- You use WordPress for your site and blog.
+- Use WordPress for your site and blog

-- You are optimizing for the Google search engine.
+- Are optimizing for the Google search engine

-If not all of the above applies to you, stick with COLIBRI because reading these articles will still provide you with an easy peasy preview of what SEO involves.
+If not all of the above applies to you, stay tuned because reading these articles will still provide you with an easy peasy preview of what SEO involves.

 Go to your Google search bar and type in a basic keyword.
-In COLIBRI’s case, because she is launching an e-commerce based on yoga, one word she will choose is “yoga.”
-She types in yoga a, and here’s what she gets:
+Let’s say you are launching an e-commerce yoga website.
+Start with the word “yoga.”

-These results are what people are actually searching for when they search on Google.
+These results are the most popular search queries and are called search predictions.
 Be sure to set your search on global, not personal, search results.

 Go through the entire alphabet in this way and you will have a great list with which to start.